tcltk-depot/tcl-debugger/README.md

 packages.
 These need to be installed before running the debugger.
 - Working test suite

+To avoid conflict with co-installed old versions of the full TclProDebug suite, the name used for configuration in registry and files is now TclDebugger.

 To run: run the file `main.tcl` with `wish`.

 *Note: the starkit functionality for 8.6 probably needs fixing.*